-1) Primary Air - lever is on the stove door controls the primary air and allows air into the stove.You would normally push this when starting a fire to allow air into the stove for maximum combustion (please see below image)
+1) Primary Air - lever is under the door of the stove and controls the air into the stove.
+You would normally open this when starting a fire to allow air into the stove for maximum combustion. (please see below image)

-2) Secondary Air (Airwash) - lever is on the upper right side of the stove.
+2) Secondary Air (Airwash) - lever is under the door of the stove and controls the secondary air.
 This allows a film of air to pass over the glass which in turn keeps the glass clean.
 Please note the glass may become visibily darker when the stove is cold. (please see below image)